Travel Restrictions By Australian Government

 immediate family members of Australian citizens and permanent residents including spouses, minor dependents and legal guardians

 Limited exemptions also exist for airline and maritime crew, where they have taken appropriate precautionary measures.

 These enhanced public safety measures will apply to those seeking to enter Australia as well as those seeking to transit through Australia en route to another country.

 If you have been in mainland China from 1 Feb 2020, and you are not an Australian citizen, permanent resident, or an immediate family member (spouse, minor dependent or legal guardian) of an Australian citizen or permanent resident, do not travel to Australia at this time.

 If you attempt to travel to Australia, either directly or indirectly, your airline will not allow you to board the flight.

 If you do arrive in Australia and it is determined you have been in mainland China from 1 Feb 2020, your visa will be cancelled and you will be placed in an alternative place of detention for a quarantine period.

 Please do not attempt to travel to Australia unless you are an Australian citizen, a permanent resident or an immediate family member (spouse, minor dependent or legal guardian), until these measures are lifted.

 Temporary visa holders

-- Temporary visa holders who are ineligible for entry into Australia under these measures will have their visa cancelled.
+Temporary visa holders who are ineligible for entry into Australia under these measures will have their visas cancelled.